-Summary of The ABC
+Explore The ABC

 The poem takes the reader through the majority of the alphabet.
 Emphasizing the shape of letters and the ways that they can change the sounds and meanings of words.
-They jump in front of one another, criticize one another’s shapes and bicker over small things.
+They jump in front of one another, criticize one another’s shapes, and bicker over small things.

 You can read the full poem here.

 ‘The ABC’ by Spike Milligan is an eight stanza poem that’s divided into sets of four lines, or quatrains.
 These quatrains follow a loose rhyme scheme of ABAB CDCD, changing end sounds as the poet saw fit.
 Despite the simplicity of the subject matter and rhyme scheme, Milligan makes use of several poetic techniques.
 The most prominent is alliteration.